semgrep/semgrep-docs/docs/release-notes/january-2024.md

 * Semgrep's Visual Studio Code extension now runs natively on Windows machines.
 * Added ability for organizations to test connections to GitHub and GitLab by going to **Settings** > **Source Code Managers**.
-* Projects are removed from SCP when the corresponding GitHub repository is archived on GitHub.
+* Projects are now moved from the **Scanning** to **Not scanning** tab when the corresponding GitHub repository is archived.
 * **CLI tool**:
   * Added color-coded severity icons, such as `❯❯❱`, to the CLI output for findings of known severity.
-  * Metrics sent from the CLI to Semgrep now include a breakdown of the number of findings per product.
-This helps the Semgrep team understand users better.
+  * Metrics sent from the CLI and collected by Semgrep now include a breakdown of the number of findings per product.
   * Rules stored under a hidden directory, such as `dir/.hidden/myrule.yml`, are now processed when scanning with the `--config` flag.